The Via Consolare Project in Pompeii

 Advanced Team Member Applications

 The VCP also takes on board experienced archaeologists with skills in excavation, ceramic analysis, ecofactual recovery and analysis, finds processing, and related archaeological fields, looking to volunteer with the VCP team, to gain further experience in Pompeian or Roman archaeology.
-For experienced archaeologists looking to volunteer with the VCP team, please send a letter or email of interest and a CV detailing previous supervisory and/or other significant experience in excavation, ceramic analysis, ecofactual recovery, finds processing, or related archaeological field.
+For experienced archaeologists looking to volunteer with the VCP team, please send a letter or email of interest and a CV detailing previous supervisory and/or other significant experience in excavation, ceramic analysis, ecofactual recovery, finds processing, or related archaeological field to the contact information below.

-Please send complete applications or inquiries via email to the Project Director, Prof. Michael Anderson at
+Please send complete applications or any inquiries via email to the Project Director, Prof. Michael Anderson at

 APPLICATIONS WILL BE PROCESSED UNTIL ALL POSITIONS ARE FILLED